150+ Screen-Free Activities for Kids: The Very Best and Easiest Playtime Activities

 Balanced and barefoot : how unrestricted outdoor play makes for strong, confident, and capable children

 This book explains why unrestrained movement and outdoor play are vital for children’s cognitive development, and offers fun, engaging activities to help ensure that kids grow into healthy, balanced, and resilient adults.

-Busy toddler, happy mom: over 280 activities to engage your toddler in small motor and gross motor activities, crafts, language development and sensory play
+Busy toddler, happy mom: over 280 activities to engage your toddler in small motor, gross motor, crafts, language development, and sensory play

 Come and Play: Sensory-Integration Strategies for Children With Play Challenges